Manishearth/manishearth.github.io/source/_posts/2019-10-09-on-voting-systems.markdown

 Using paper ballots doesn't mean that we have to give up all the benefits of computers doing some of the work for us!
 We can still use computers to get fast results, without relying on them for the integrity of the system.

-{% img center caption /images/post/polls/totals.jpeg 400 "Vote totals" "Vote totals posted outside.
-Our ballots are big and have lots of races on them; so the list of vote totals is absolutely ginormous." %}
+{% img center caption /images/post/polls/totals.jpeg 400 Vote totals posted outside.
+Our ballots are big and have lots of races on them; so the list of vote totals is absolutely ginormous. %}

 ## Properties of this voting system